LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Methodology

 In implementation, Tarjan's algorithm \cite{tarjan1972depth} is utilized to determine strongly connected components from a directed graph.

-It is important to note that after completing all steps of decomposition, we ensure that the final subproblems do not compromise solvability.
+It is important to note that after completing all steps of decomposition, we ensure that the final subproblems do not compromise legality.
 The entire process of decomposing into levels and sorting them is depicted in Algorithm \ref{a3}.

-However, we cannot guarantee that the final subproblem is the optimal decomposition.
-Analogous to using gradient descent to solve non-linear optimization problems, we progressively get smaller and smaller subproblems, but the final result may still not be the global optimal solution.
+An example of decomposing a cluster into levels can be found in Fig. \ref{init_level}.

-\subsection{Solving and combining}
+\subsection{Solving and Combining}

 After completing the decomposition of a MAPF instance, the next step involves considering how to solve the subproblems separately and combine their results without conflicts.
 There are two main types of MAPF methods: serial MAPF methods and parallel MAPF methods.
 Serial MAPF methods, such as CBS-based methods, can use external paths as constraints to avoid conflicts, as they search for an agent's path while the paths of other agents remain static.
 On the other hand, parallel MAPF methods, such as LaCAM and PIBT, cannot always treat external paths as dynamic obstacles to avoid, as they may avoid the same state (all agents' locations) occur multiple times.
 For simplicity in this article, we do not set external paths as dynamic obstacles to avoid for all parallel MAPF methods.